Microwave ablation

 Current status

-Microwave ablation is a promising treatment option for small tumors, but its use is still limited to specialized centers and more research is needed to fully understand its benefits and limitations.
+Microwave ablation is a promising treatment option for patients with small, unresectable tumors in certain organs.
+However, its use is still limited by a lack of standardization and long-term follow-up data, and more research is needed to determine its optimal role in cancer treatment.

 Moderate evidenceKey studies